jeff1evesque/earthquake-finder/README.md

 ###Testing

 Each python script, with the exception of [`app.py`](https://github.com/jeff1evesque/earthquake-finder/blob/master/app.py), contains a unix-like [she-bang](https://docs.python.org/3/using/windows.html#shebang-lines), `#! /usr/bin/python`.
-This she-bang, allows the python script to be invoked directly, and allows each script to be tested, or debugged from the command line.
+This allows the python script to be invoked directly, which permits testing, or debugging from the command line.

 **Note:** like most linux-based scripting, the python she-bang, when defined, needs to be the first line within the script.